Trivadis/plsql-formatter-settings/README.md

 Please note, that these settings cannot be used in [Oracle SQL Developer for VSCode 23.4.0](https://marketplace.visualstudio.com/items?itemName=Oracle.sql-developer).
 And it does not work in the embedded version of SQLcl 23.3.1.0, which cannot run JavaScript.

 JDK 11 is required for SQLDev and SQLcl.
-The standalone tvdformat.jar works with JDK 11 or newer.
+The standalone tvdformat.jar requires JDK 17 or newer.

 See [releases](https://github.com/Trivadis/plsql-formatter-settings/releases) for settings supporting older versions.